Jet-skiing jugs and other trophy tales

 Both golfer and Jug returned to shore unharmed, but not every holder has taken such good care ...

-One day, while practising a few swings indoors, 1982 champion Tom Watson knocked the Jug off a nearby table, causing a serious dent.
+One day, while practicing a few swings indoors, 1982 champion Tom Watson knocked the Jug off a nearby table, causing a serious dent.

 Trouble was, Watson had accidentally been handed the original 1873 trophy, not the 1928 replica normally given to that year's champion.
 Watson attempted emergency surgery and maintains nobody noticed.